 If you’re into productivity, I’ll just assume you know what is GTD.
 This time around I am going to tell you why you should quit GTD.
-And while numerous people worked out their lives around the this methodology from perspective of outer game, rather than inner.
-This is not the best route to go about it.
+Numerous people worked out their lives around this methodology from perspective of outer game, rather than working on their inner mechanics.
+GTD is not the best route to go about it.
 When you start working on the superficial reasons of why you are not delivering the results, you end up frustrated and ultimately give up the system.
 Whatever that system might be.
-Be it working out, or a diet, it doesn’t matter.
+Be it working out, diet regimen, it doesn’t matter.
 Because tricks and systems are just a bandaid over the real productivity wound.

 How other people feel about the Systems and GTD

 This is what happens when you over-do it.
 When the mess of the system piles up, and instead of helping you, it starts to hurt you.